expo/router/docs/docs/guides/platform-specific-code.md

   UserPage.ios.js
 ```

 Suppose the designs require you to build completely different user screens for each platform.
-In that case, you can create a component for each platform in the `components/` directory, and Metro will import the correct version of the component.
-You can then re-export the the component as the screen in the app directory.
+In that case, you can create a component for each platform in the `components/` directory using platform extensions.
+When imported, Metro will ensure the correct version of the component is used based on the current platform.
+You can then re-export the the component as a screen in the app directory.

 ```tsx title="app/user/[id].js"
 import UserPage from "@components/UserPage";